 (1) A person must not, without permission, or without authorization (however described) under another written law, damage, destroy or take any flora or fungi living or dead on the designated land.

-Penalty: $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) A person must not, without permission, remove any stake supporting, any label on or near, or any protective fencing around or near, any flora or fungi living or dead on the designated land.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

 (3) In this regulation —